Russ Ortiz: Los Angeles Dodgers (2010)

 On January 8, 2010, Ortiz signed a minor league deal with the Los Angeles Dodgers with an invite to spring training.
 After good performances in spring training games, Ortiz was added to the Dodgers Major League roster to start the season.
 He was 0–1 with a 10.29 ERA in six appearances for the Dodgers and then was designated for assignment on April 18.
 He chose to decline a minor league assignment and became a free agent.
 He announced his retirement shortly afterward.

 Personal life

 Ortiz resides in Mesa, Arizona with his wife Stacy, two daughters Grace Elaine and Lilian Reid and son Hudson.

 In high school he was a teammate of future major league DH Brad Fullmer.
 Fullmer's Angels faced off against Ortiz' Giants in the 2002 World Series, and a 7th inning, Game 6 single by Fullmer led to Ortiz's exit from the game (despite the Giants being up 5–0 at the time).
 Anaheim would rally to win the game 6–5 and eventually the World Series four games to three.

-He was the creator/owner of 2nd Guy Golf, a clothing outfit.
-100 percent of proceeds from sales went to charity, which ran for seven years.
+He was the creator/owner of 2nd Guy Golf, a clothing company.
+One-hundred percent of proceeds from sales went to charity, which ran for seven years.
 He also has served in volunteer work with youth sports such as athletic director and Little League.